- Marcia Savage, Editor

 Vulnerability management is a time consuming, complex process and the recent onslaught of attacks on Java hasn't made it any easier.
-To recap: In August, security researchers reported that
+To recap: In August, security researchers reported that attackers were actively exploiting zero-day vulnerabilities in Java.
+Oracle – not always the quickest on the draw when it comes to fixing flaws – actually released a patch pretty fast only to have security researchers uncover holes in it.

 All the Java security problems – and a growing track record of security snafus with the popular programming language -- led to calls from a number of security experts to disable Java.
 Tod Beardsley, Metasploit engineering manager at Rapid7, says that's simply sound advice.